arthurgaudron/arthurgaudron.github.io/presentations/drones-emerging-tech/drones-emerging-tech.md

 # Methodology

-This research is a multi-year analysis of drone applications in OM.
+- This research is a multi-year analysis of drone applications in OM.

-It takes particular inspiration from Pettigrew's longitudinal case research method (e.g., Pettigrew, 1985, 1990; Pettigrew et al., 2001) and Langley's process studies (e.g., Langley et al., 2013; Langley & Truax, 1994).
+- Case studies are useful when exploring questions about the “why” and “how” of concepts (Yin, 2013)

-Case studies are useful when exploring questions about the “why” and “how” of concepts (Yin, 2013)
+- See publication for the details

 # Findings